steinbergmedia/halion-script-api/src/HALion-Tutorials-Guidelines/pages/Snapshot-Effects.md

 ---

-It can be useful to keep the properties and values of the effects on a bus in a table, for example, if you want to manage effects via script.
-The following script takes a snapshot of each effect and prints out a properly formatted Lua table of the effects' properties and values.
-Depending on the ``WithKeys`` parameter, the script will either print out a table with the name of the effect as the key for the table entries, or it will print out the table entries as an indexed array.
-If you want to use the printed table, copy and paste it into your script that manages the effects.
+It can be useful to save the properties and values of the effects that are used on a bus in a table, for example, if you want to manage effects via a script.
+The following script takes a snapshot of each effect and prints out a properly formatted Lua table containing the effect properties and values.

-1. Load a **Lua Script** MIDI module into the branch of the **Program Tree** which contains the bus and effects you want to print out as a table.
+1. Load a **Lua Script** MIDI module into the branch of the **Program Tree** which contains the bus and effects that you want to print out as a table.
 1. Load [SnapshotEffects.lua](../scripts/SnapshotEffects.lua) with the **Lua Script** MIDI module.
 1. Go to the **Parameter List**.
-Set the ``WithKeys`` parameter to On, if you want to print out a table with the name of the effect as the key for the table entries.
-Set the ``WithKeys`` parameter to Off, if you want to print out the table entries as an indexed array.
+- Set the ``WithKeys`` parameter to On if you want to print out a table with the effect name as the key for the table entries.
+- Set the ``WithKeys`` parameter to Off if you want to print out the table entries as an indexed array.
-1. Change the **Snapshot** parameter to print the table to the **Output** of the **Lua Script** MIDI module.
+4. Change the **Snapshot** parameter to print the table to the **Output** of the **Lua Script** MIDI module.
-1. To use the printed table, copy and paste it from the **Output** into your script that manages the effects.
+5. To use the printed table, copy and paste it from the **Output** into the script that manages the effects.

->&#10069; For an example of using a table like this to manage effects via script, see [Creating an FX Chain](./Creating-an-FX-Chain.md) or [Creating an FX Rack](./Creating-an-FX-Rack.md).
+>&#10069; For an example of using a table like this to manage effects via a script, see [Creating an FX Chain](./Creating-an-FX-Chain.md) or [Creating an FX Rack](./Creating-an-FX-Rack.md).

 ## Example